New: Polynucleotides clinic now open at UNTIL MaryleboneBook consultation

 Volume + Contour

-Hyaluronic acid dermal fillers — for lips, cheeks, tear troughs, jawline, chin, and non-surgical rhinoplasty — performed by a GMC-registered doctor with surgical anatomy training.
-Fully reversible with on-site hyaluronidase.
+Hyaluronic acid dermal fillers in Marylebone, London for lips, cheeks, tear troughs, jawline, chin, and non-surgical rhinoplasty — placed by a GMC-registered doctor with surgical anatomy training, and fully reversible with on-site hyaluronidase.

 Book Consultation